T. Charleston and Sons independent book store, Grand Village, Branson Missouri.

 The final bid came in at $900.00, without an Edge bid.
 Somewhere out there a "Mr Ski to Live, Live to Ski" is the proud owner of a 1958 birch wood interior, Shasta Airflyte.
 We wish him well, but our solution to Alaska has not been resolved.

 Jackson Hole, what a strange name.
 Actually, Hole is a mountain man term for high valley.
 Given that this particular valley was first discovered by a man named Jackson, it became, Jackson's Hole, and later Jackson Hole.
 The local people prefer the name Jackson, for the town and Jackson Hole for the valley.
 It is an interesting place, a bit upscale touristy.
-When we stopped to do some laundry, here we found a couple of homeless people, several Mexicans, several Chinese, a few yuppies,
+When we stopped to do some laundry, here we found a couple of homeless people, several Mexicans, several Chinese, a few yuppies, and two Eastern Europeans.
+There is a great diversity of people and wealth in Jackson, that you would not necessarily see walking about the art galleries and boutiques.

 So I am attending a writer's conference in Jackson Hole.
 This is part of my process for shedding the mantle of the academic and learning the craft of writing.

 I understand to become a writer one must write.
 How much?
 A lot.
 OK, I can do that.
 You also need to read.
 How much?
 A lot.
 It is also recommended that one attend writer's conferences, rub shoulders with those who like you wish to be writers.
-Generally the faculty are
+Generally the faculty are successful in the craft and will share with you their of how they did it stories.

 Before I continue, I must share with you a little about myself.
 First, I don't join things.
 Second, I don't generally like team sports, cocktail parties or groups larger than ten.
 Third, in general, I divide the world into two groups, family, and other people.
 So, while I might recognize the usefulness of attending a writer's conference and I am sure that I will learn things.
 In the back of my mind there is this vision of the scene from Jungle Book where the Monkey King is dancing about the boy singing, "I want to be like you, talk like you, walk like you," and of course, in my vision, I am the monkey dancing about the "arrived writers."

-professional writers who will function as faculty is impressive.
+So it is with a certain amount of trepidation that I am here.
+The line up of professional writers who will function as faculty is impressive.
 The conference is offering to have the faculty review a fifteen page writing sample of each attendee and provide a twenty minute one on one session to discuss the quality of writing.
 The lectures and workshops involve practical advice for technical development as well as advice on how to gain an agent, and publisher.

 The staff at the conference were incredible.
 There was not a single request that I made that was not attended to, and if it was possible for them to be helpful, they were.